Dublin has produced many legendary writers but the city itself has often been at the heart of the plot.

 Once considered so raunchy it was banned both in Ireland and the USA, this 1947 novel is now recognised worldwide as a modern classic.
 Set in 1940s Dublin, The Ginger Man follows the decadent life of Sebastian Dangerfield, a loose tongued, womanising American studying at Trinity College.
 Along with Dangerfield’s scandalous behaviour, the distinctive narrative provides a spirited account of the city post World War II.
 Inspired by many of Dublin’s notable drinking establishments, it’s thought that O'Donoghue's and Toners on Baggot Street are alluded to in the novel’s pages.

-Now that you’ve discovered where to relive some of Dublin’s most famous novels, find out What’s On in Dublin and start planning your Dublin City break.
+Now that you’ve discovered where to relive some of Dublin’s most famous novels, find festivals and events in Dublin and start planning your Dublin City break.